maximumpeaches/Interview/src/com/company/how_to_prepare_for_interviews.md

   for questions I don't need to practice again, another list "Need Implement" to implement, another list, "Review Conceptually" and so on.
 I also have notes for problems like "Look at the solution before implementing" or "try implementing in O(1) time" or just if I implemented it successfully, "implemented quickly. no need to practice again."
 Anyways the notes and lists features in Leetcode can help a lot.
+Note however that Leetcode does not save your code to the cloud after you submit.
+  It only saves it locally in your browser.
+So if you want to save your code you need to save it elsewhere.
 * It's really important to begin algorithmic questions by asking clarifying questions and then coming up with examples to clarify.
   This is something you don't necessarily get practice with using Leetcode, and I found interviewing.io useful for.
 I liked both the peer mock interviews and the paid mock interviews on interviewing.io (although they are pricey).
 [This Leetcode problem](https://leetcode.com/problems/powx-n/)